Ben

 So if you have managed to make it down this far, you must be genuinely interested in the man behind the silly and pretentious signature at the top of the page.
 So here it is…

-I’m 24, and live in the wild west of London, with my lovely wife Rebecca.
-In just a year of marriage we’ve extended our family to total 15 (admittedly, 13 of these are fish).
+I’m 25, and live in the wild west of London, with my lovely wife Rebecca.
+After just a year of marriage we’ve become proud parents of Winston, who is a fish.
 I work for Dare Digital, an interactive marketing agency, as a Producer.
-Following a brief stint on the Woolworths account, keeping an eye on Wooly and Worth, I’m now working on the Sony audio account working on a variety of audio related projects including the Walkman Project.
+Following a brief stint on the Woolworths account, keeping an eye on Wooly and Worth, I’m now working on the Sony account working on a few projects that made it past concepting, including Reader, Rolly and the Walkman Project.

 Life for me began in the Shire.
 I’m a Gloucester lad, born and bred; from a 6-man family which once resided in Tuffley, suburbanshire.
 My younger brothers were lucky enough to have me develop various training schools for them, including sword fighting and weapons training (obviously with cap guns).
-I also taught them a wide variety of martial arts including Karate and Judo from an assortment of self help books.
-Steve-fun is now being a geographer at Swansea Uni and spending far too much time travelling around ostensibly to test soils.
-Joe, the youngest also known as ‘Fogal Genius’ spends a lot of time on mmmputers.
+I also taught them a wide variety of martial arts including Karate and Judo from an assortment of teach yourself martial art books.
+Steve-fun has spent far too much time travelling around, but is now in Nigeria, ostensibly test soil and banana combo’s but it would come as no great surprise to find he’s probably also involved in some enormous banana laundering scam.
+Joe, the youngest also known as ‘Fogal Genius’ spends a lot of time on mmmputers and has finally found a good excuse for this, as he’s working for Logica, being clever and also as a part time soldier, being the best..
 My older sister Abi, (who you’ll probably know from The Times), is a community physiotherapist working in London town.
 Abi has always given the impression of being well behaved which unfortunately meant that conversely, I gave the impression of being naughty.
 I probably was.

 My education began at the much lauded Treetops Nursery, where I was quickly identified as being particularly mal-coordinated.
 My primary career started at Harewood but I soon found myself in an exciting experiment in home schooling by my parents, Jonathan and Sarah who later went on to launch, School of the Lion.